Safety & Reliability Update

 Metro-North has reported on numerous reforms already implemented or currently underway to ensure the safety of our customers and employees.
 (View the Archive section at the bottom of the page)

-Safety improvements we are implementing in the near future include:
+Safety improvements we are implementing include:

 We realize necessary track work-either scheduled or unplanned-increases the probability of train delays as we continue to focus on safety and work to bring the infrastructure to a state of good repair.
 That is why we have reviewed and revised train schedules to ensure sufficient windows exist to perform track maintenance.
 This sometimes means adding time to a train's schedule during weekends and off-peak periods.
 We recognize the impact that track work has on the railroad's ability to provide reliable service.
 However, the track work and the resulting service declines are a consequence of our focus on the safety of our system.